blackmagic-debug/bmpflash/README.md

 meson setup build
 ```

-#### In case of errors during the setup
+> [!NOTE]

-Some newer versions of meson have changed the syntax of the build script and you may need to modify the script.
+> Some newer versions of meson have changed the syntax of the build script which will cause errors during this step.
+You may need to modify the script
-Find the line in the file `meson.build` with `'b_debug=if-release'` and change it to `'debug=false'` and try rerunning the setup command.
+as follows: Find the line in the file `meson.build` with `'b_debug=if-release'` and change it to `'debug=false'` and try rerunning the setup command.

 You now should have a `build` directory from where you can build the app, this is also where your executable will appear.